kaacquah2/leave-portal/COMPREHENSIVE-AUDIT-REPORT.md

 The application demonstrates **strong architectural foundations** and **comprehensive feature coverage**.
 However, **critical business logic gaps** in leave balance management must be addressed before production deployment.

-With the recommended fixes, this system will be **suitable for official HR use** by the Ministry of Fisheries and Aquaculture Development.
+With the recommended fixes, this system will be **suitable for official HR use** by the Ministry of Fisheries and Aquaculture.

 **Estimated Time to Production-Ready**: 2-3 days of focused development work on critical blockers.